cal-itp/data-infra/jobs/gtfs-rt-parser/README.md

 a special jobs node pool; if we ever self-host Airflow and use the [KubernetesExecutor](https://airflow.apache.org/docs/apache-airflow/stable/executor/kubernetes.html), this separate image will be redundant.

+# gtfs-rt-validator-api

+This is basically a ground-up refactor of https://github.com/cal-itp/gtfs-rt-validator-api.

 ## Testing
 This image can be built and tested via local Airflow.